100-Acre Wildfire Burns Along Route 46 In Hackettstown (DEVELOPING)

 As of 3:30 p.m., the fire was 0% contained and 25 structures were threatened, though none had been evacuated, officials said.

-A spokesperson from the NJ Forest Fire Service said the fire was not started by a motorcycle crash, contrary to online speculations.
+A spokesperson from the NJ Forest Fire Service said the fire was not started by a motorcycle crash, contrary to online speculation.

 The fire is impacting parts of Warren County.
 Route 46 is shut down between Petersburg Road and Johnson Road, along with Tannery Road and Russling Road, the fire service said.